-Which cues can you keep an eye on?
+What metrics will you monitor and measure?
+Which behaviour cues can offer an insight into employee wellbeing?
 Is someone taking an unusual number of sickness days?
 Are they still chatty on calls?
-Communication will continue to be key throughout these stages and into the coming months, especially in keeping morale high.
-Long-term isolation will have massive implications for mental health, especially so for your vulnerable staff.
+Communication will continue to be key throughout these stages and into the coming months, especially for keeping morale high.
+Long-term isolation will have significant implications for wellbeing, especially so for your vulnerable staff.

-For those with an illness, be mindful that their treatment may be halted or changed in the midst of what’s going on which could be causing immense emotional as well as physical difficulties.
-Last minute medical appointments or medicine collections may be required throughout the duration of this pandemic.
-Support their need to take time away if they’re feeling below par or if they need longer to incorporate their current or new treatment plan into this new environment.
+For those with an illness, be mindful that their treatment may be halted or changed due to the demands currently being placed on our healthcare system.
+This could be causing immense emotional and physical difficulties.
+Last-minute medical appointments or medicine collections may be required while the pandemic continues to disrupt our lives.
+Support their need to take time away if they’re feeling below par or if they need longer to incorporate their treatment plan into their new work routine.

-Hospital appointments may be changed to telephone discussions so ensure they know they can fit these around their work schedule.
-If you need to include them in a meeting, then check their outlook calendar to ensure they haven’t blocked time out for private appointments.
-Don’t increase their stress levels by having them explain why they can’t make a particular time.
+Hospital appointments may be changed to telephone discussions so ensure your employees know that they can fit these around their work schedule.
+If you need to include them in a meeting, check their work calendar to ensure they haven’t blocked time out for private appointments.
+Don’t increase their stress levels by asking for an explanation of why they can’t make a particular time.

-Remember to review your (by this stage) established approach.
+Remember to review your (by this stage) established approach to employee management and support.
 Does it still work for your team?
-Do you need to dial down the amount of check-ins?
+Do you need to dial down the number of check-ins?
 Are people still coping?
 Do you need to make any changes or adapt what you’re doing?
-Keeping atop of performance and functionality will enable you to identify if the support your team is getting is still relevant.
+Keeping atop of performance and employee wellbeing will enable you to assess whether the support your team is getting is still relevant.

 Your organisation is a community

 Everyone needs to work together to get through the coming weeks and months.
-Being honest and open will help you achieve this in leaps and bounds.
-The future might be uncertain, but open communication, transparent policies and looking after the wellbeing of teammates will prove hugely beneficial both now and into the future.
+Being honest and open will help you to maintain employee wellbeing and to thrive as a business.
+The future might be uncertain, but open communication, transparent policies and looking after the wellbeing of teammates will prove hugely beneficial for your organisation, both now and into the future.